 Not good for: restaurants.
 We’ve found the food on Mykonos to be catered to tourists and lacking in diversity.
 For an island with great cuisine and seaside dining, consider Paros.

-Where we’ve stayed: Boheme Hotel.
+Where I’ve stayed: Boheme Hotel.
 It’s a beautiful property close to Mykonos downtown.
 Breakfasts are amazing, as well as the views.
 Definitely on the pricier side, but great if you’re traveling as a couple and want to splurge.

 Read: The Complete Mykonos Travel Guide | View Mykonos Hotels and Homes